Back to Blog

 Capitalize on Ranking Gains

-If Prime Day pushed your product onto page one for a keyword where you were previously on page two or three, advertise aggressively on that keyword for 10–14 days after the event.
+If Prime Day pushed your book onto page one for a keyword where you were previously on page two or three, advertise aggressively on that keyword for 10–14 days after the event.
 The goal is to accumulate enough additional sales velocity to cement the new ranking rather than drift back to your previous position.

 This is the compounding benefit that makes Prime Day worth investing in even at elevated CPCs.
 The ranking gains are worth paying for if you follow through to make them permanent.